marcguery/discovarif/README.md

 After the [variant calling](#mappvari)  for each sample has finished, GATK CombineGVCFs will be used to merge all the GVCF and the final variants will be extracted using GATK GenotypeGVCFs.

 Then [varif](https://github.com/marcguery/varif) will be used to filter variants based on read depths and ALT allele frequency.
 A variant is considered available in a sample only if the total read depth is above 5.
-Several combinations of ALT and REF allele frequencies are used to filter variants.
+Several combinations of ALT and REF allele frequencies are used to filter variants for each group as mentioned in the samples file.
 For example, the ALT allele frequency of at least one sample must be superior to 0.8 while being in the meantime inferior to 0.2 in at least one other sample (`--ratio-alt 0.8 --ratio-no-alt 0.2`).
+Each  group will be individually filtered by varif with the control group (when a control group is provided in the samples file with samples whose *group* field is equal to 0) or without it.

 ### <a name="varicnvs"></a>CNVs